cloudmesh/cloudmesh-manual/docs-source/source/installation/os/windows/windows-python.rst

 The easiest installation of Python for cloudmesh is to use the installation from https://www.python.org/downloads.
 Please, visit the page and follow the instructions.
-After this install you have `python3` available from the command line.
+After this install, you have `python3` available from the command line.

-Please use the 64 bit version.
-By default whne you are not careful python.org will point you to the 32 bit version.
+Please use the 64-bit version.
+By default when you are not careful python.org will point you to the 32-bit version.
 So please locate it.